clicknium/clicknium-docs/doc/references/python/webdriver/open.md

         is_wait_complete: bool = True,
         userdata_folder_mode: Literal["automatic", "default", "custom"] = WebUserDataMode.Automatic,
         userdata_folder_path: str = "",
+        args: List[str] = None,
         timeout: int = 30
     ) -> BrowserTab
 ```

 Open browser with specified url to get a browser tab.
 Browser automation extensions should be installed and enable.
-CDP is supported for Chrome and Edge browser, ` chromecdp` and `edgecdp` can run without browser automation extension.
+CDP is supported for Chrome and Edge browser, ` chromecdp` and `edgecdp` can run without browser automation extension and support `Headless mode` by adding `--headless` into `args`.

 >**Remarks:**
 >- When you open and run the Python script with "Start Debugging (F5)" or "Run Without Debugging (Ctrl+F5)" in Visual Studio Code , the opened browser may be closed when exiting the debugging or running state.